 Party A shall have a Partial Floating Independent Amount of $______________.
 If the Partial Floating Independent Amount option is selected for Party A, then Party A will be required to post to Party B Performance Assurance in the amount of such Independent Amount (the “Partial Floating IA Performance Assurance”) if at any time Party A otherwise has a Collateral Requirement (not taking into consideration the Partial Floating Independent Amount) pursuant to Paragraph 3 of the Collateral Annex.
 The Partial Floating IA Performance Assurance shall be posted to Party B so long as Party A has a Collateral Requirement (not taking into consideration the Partial Floating Independent Amount).
 The Partial Floating Independent Amount shall not be considered as posted collateral when calculating a Party’s Collateral Requirements pursuant to the Collateral Annex.
 Except as expressly set forth above, the Partial Floating IA Performance Assurance shall be held and maintained in accordance with the Collateral Annex.

 Party B Independent Amount.
+[Same comments as above.]

 Party B shall have a Fixed Independent Amount of $______________.
 If the Fixed Independent Amount Option is selected for Party B, then Party B will be required to post to Party A Performance Assurance in the amount of such Independent Amount (the “Fixed IA Performance Assurance”).
 The Fixed IA Performance Assurance shall be posted for so long as there are any outstanding obligations between the Parties as a result of the Agreement, and shall not be considered as posted collateral when calculating Party B’s Collateral Requirement pursuant to the Collateral Annex.
 Except as expressly set forth above, the Fixed IA Performance Assurance shall be held and maintained in accordance with the Collateral Annex.